Last updated on July 2, 2023 by Wandering our World

 Tips For Camping In Dartmoor

 - When wild camping in Dartmoor you must never make a campfire.
-For cooking, use a storm cooker.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 Our recommendation would be the Swedish brand Trangia, as their storm cookers are safe and virtually indestructible.

 - Keep an eye out for animal poo – if there’s a lot near your perfect camping spot, you may end up being woken up by some enthusiastic animals at 3am!